Dynamic Support Register

 For a referral to be accepted it is essential that:

-1. The person has capacity to give informed consent or;
+1. The person has capacity to give informed consent, or

 3. An appropriate person with parental responsibility has consented for the person to be included in the DSR.

-It is important that all relevant information about the DSR is given to the person themselves, people with parental responsibility and services that support them when referral decisions are being made.
+It is important all relevant information about the DSR is given to the person themselves, people with parental responsibility and services that support them when referral decisions are being made.

 If a person is assessed as not having the capacity to give informed consent, a best interest decision can be made under the Mental Capacity Act to be added on the DSR.

-It is important to know that not consenting to join the register will not affect the person’s current support.
+It is important to know that deciding not to join the register will not affect the person’s current support.

 Consent forms